Essentia-Services-Development/POC/README.md

 This list, while extensive, is just the tip of the iceberg.
 The IDEA Engine is an amalgamation of these technologies, each playing a pivotal role in shaping the platform.

 The platform's initial development phase zeroes in on the IDEA Engine Coder project.
-Drawing inspiration from a plethora of open-source projects on GitHub, the objective is clear: forge a groundbreaking platform using the synergies of Microsoft MAUI, Blazor, C#, Python, and Azure.
+Drawing inspiration from a plethora of open-source projects on GitHub, the objective is clear: forge a groundbreaking platform using the synergies of Rust, Microsoft .NET MAUI, Blazor, C#, Python, and Azure technologies.
 The future of development is here, and it's powered by the IDEA Engine.

 <!-- FEATURES -->
 ## Features